peter88213/nvhelp-de/source/nv_templates/index.rst

 template file.

 -  First, a file select dialog asks for the neu project’s file name (novelibre v1.4+).
-If you cancel the dialog, you can select the file name later when saving the project.
+If you cancel the dialog kann man select the file name later when saving the project.
 -  Then a second file select dialog asks for the template file to apply.